Volunteering at the Joe Val Bluegrass Festival

 BBU Sales Table

-Working with the sales table manager, sell BBU merchandise, Raffle Tickets, BBU memberships and tickets to future BBU events as well as answer questions and assist festival attendees.
+Works with the sales table manager selling BBU merchandise, Raffle Tickets, BBU memberships and tickets to future BBU events, and assists and answers questions for festival attendees.
 The main requirements for this job are good people skills and the ability to handle money and make change.
 The table is located in the back of the concert hall within sight of the main stage.
 While you get to watch the show while you work, this can be a very busy assignment.
-The BBU table is always staffed with 2 – 5 volunteers, so you can expect to have helpers with you at all times.
+The BBU table is always staffed with 2 – 5 volunteers, so you can expect to always have helpers with you.

 Festival Ticket Sales

-Works under the guidance of the BBU treasurer and sells tickets to festival attendees, as well as checks and verifies names of people who bought their tickets on-line.
-Ticket Sales volunteers also dispense and attach wristbands to paid guests, and answer general questions.
+Works under the guidance of the BBU treasurer to sell tickets to festival attendees, as well as to check and verify names of people who bought their tickets on-line.
+Ticket Sales volunteers also dispense and attach wristbands to paid guests and answer general questions.
 Skill at handling money and making change a big plus.
 The Ticket Sales table is located outside the ballroom in the hallway.

 Showroom Door Monitor